- JTEKT TOP

 JTEKT: Tadomisaki Plant

-JATH, an overseas group company in Thailand, installed a 968kW solar power generation system.
-Going forward, we will continue to work on the introduction of renewable energy with low environmental impact and promote the creation of plants in harmony with nature.
+We will continue to work on the introduction of renewable energy with low environmental impact, expand the greening of energy, promoting the development of plants in harmony with nature.

 Initiatives to reduce CO2 through production engineering innovation

-To achieve carbon neutrality in 2035, we reduced CO2 emissions by 1,353 tons in FY2023 through our production engineering initiatives.
+To achieve carbon neutrality in 2035, we reduced CO2 emissions by 709 tons in FY2024 through our production engineering initiatives.

 Three major initiatives are being undertaken as carbon neutral activities in production engineering.

-Among these initiatives, this time, we will introduce an example of initiatives to achieve carbon neutrality in the heat treatment process of bearings.
+Among these initiatives, this time, we will introduce an example of initiatives to achieve carbon neutrality in the processing of bearings.

 Background and Purpose